TheAppGuys/winzigsql/README.md

 Note that there is no builtin mechanism to handle foreign keys, 1-n, m-n mappings etc. This is totally up to you.
-This is intended, as in all frameworks we encountered so far we found the mechanisms for working automatically with these mappings were more complicated than the just doing a manual select & mapping.
+This is intended, as in all frameworks we encountered so far we found the mechanisms for working automatically with these mappings were more complicated than the just doing a manual select with a join & mapping.

 ## Usage with content providers ##
 The main reason we created WinzigSQL was to make using loaders easier.
 If your db gets a bit more complex and you have more than a few rows in your tables, queries may take some time.
 It is a big no-no to do your database handling on the UI thread.
 So the best solution is to fill your views with data from the db using a `Loader<Cursor>`.
-Regrettably, there is no quick way to do this in Android.
+Regrettably, there is no quick way to do this in Android out of the box.
 In order to use `Loader`s, you need  `ContentProvider`s.
 Creating your own `ContentProvider` with basic CRUD support requires an annoying amount of boilerplate.
 With WinzigSQL, you do it like this: